Walang Pasok: Class suspensions for November 18 due to â€˜Pepitoâ€™

 Walang Pasok: Class suspensions for November 18 due to ‘Pepito’

-MANILA, Philippines (Updated 6:36 p.m.) — Several local government units (LGU) have suspended classes on Monday, November 18, due to Super Typhoon Pepito (international name: Man-Yi).
+MANILA, Philippines (First published; Nov.
+17, 2024) — Several local government units (LGU) have suspended classes on Monday, November 18, due to Super Typhoon Pepito (international name: Man-Yi).

 As of 3:20 p.m., state weather bureau PAGASA said that Pepito had made landfall in the vicinity of Dipaculao, Aurora.